Alex Liddi: Minor leagues

+In 2010, Liddi advanced to the Double-A West Tenn Diamond Jaxx.
+He was a Southern League All-Star and played in his second Futures Game.
+He led the league with 92 RBI and was second with 145 strikeouts.
+He was named the team's MVP.

+Major leagues (2011–2013)

 Liddi participated in his first Spring training with the Mariners in 2011.
-He hit grand slams in back-to-back games before being demoted to the Mariners' Triple-A affiliate, the Tacoma Rainiers, on March 12, 2011.
+He hit grand slams in back-to-back games before being demoted to the Mariners' Triple-A affiliate, the Tacoma Rainiers, on March 12.
 In 8 Spring training games, Liddi hit for a .385 batting average and a .429 on-base percentage, with an OPS of .846.
 Liddi began the 2011 season in Tacoma.
 He hit .259 with 30 home runs, 104 RBI and a Pacific Coast League-leading 121 runs in Tacoma.
 Liddi was called up by the Mariners in September and made his MLB debut on September 7, becoming the first native Italian to play in MLB.
 He got his first career hit on September 9 against the Kansas City Royals.
 He hit his first career home run on September 19 against the Cleveland Indians.
-The following day, September 20, he hit his second career home run against the Minnesota Twins.
+The following day, September 20, he homed against the Minnesota Twins.

+Liddi made his only MLB Opening Day roster in 2012 after hitting .370 in spring training.
+He had a career-high 3 hits in a win over the Detroit Tigers on April 24.
+However, he was sent down to Triple-A in June, returning to the majors in September.
+He hit .224/.278/.353 with three home runs and 10 RBI in a career-high 38 games in the majors.

 Liddi began 2013 as the Rainiers' Opening Day third baseman.
 After hitting .267 with 9 HR and 37 RBI in 50 games over the first two months, Liddi was recalled on May 29.
 After appearing in 8 games, he was optioned back to Tacoma.
-He was used as a backup at first base for Kendrys Morales, and he was used off the bench, going 1–for–17 with a double and a walk.
+He was used as a backup at first base for Kendrys Morales and a pinch-hitter, going 1-for-17 with a double and a walk.
 He appeared in 9 more games with Tacoma before being designated for assignment on June 28.

 Baltimore Orioles

 On July 6, 2013, Seattle traded Liddi and their No. 3 international slot ($277,500) to the Baltimore Orioles in exchange for their No. 2 international slot ($351,200).
 He was optioned to the Triple-A Norfolk Tides, where in 49 games at first and third base, he hit .222 with 4 HR and 22 RBI.
-On September 6, after not earning a call-up when the rosters expanded, he was designated for assignment to make room for Chris Dickerson, and was sent outright to Triple–A Tides two days later.
+On September 6, after not earning a call-up when the rosters expanded, he was designated for assignment to make room for Chris Dickerson and was sent outright to Triple-A Norfolk two days later.
 After the season, Liddi became a minor league free agent.